-Pending the results of a City or official investigation of possible violations of this Policy, the City may suspend the employee immediately and without pay.
-The City may also reassign the employee to another position pending the investigation, whether or not that reassignment results in reduction of pay, working hours, or terms of employment.
-If the investigation is negative, the City may, in its unlimited discretion, compensate the employee, in whole or in part for the period of suspension.
+Pending the results of a City or official investigation of possible violations of this Policy, the City may suspend the employee immediately.
+The City may also reassign the employee to another position pending the investigation. whether or not that reassignment results in reduction, working hours, or terms of employment.